Lusito/react-nano/packages/redux-dynamic-modules/README.md

 ## Why Use @react-nano/redux-dynamic-modules?

 - Very lightweight (see the badges above for the latest size).
+- It still uses redux-dynamic-modules(-core) under the hood (as a peer dependency), so you'll stay up to date with the latest features and bugfixes!
 - All it does is supply a different `DynamicModuleLoader` component which leverages the power of hooks in combination with `@react-nano/redux`.
-- You can use `redux-dynamic-modules-core` for the rest instead of `redux-dynamic-modules`.
+- All other imports can be taken from `redux-dynamic-modules-core` instead of `redux-dynamic-modules`.
 - Only has four peer dependencies:
   - React 16.8.0 or higher
   - Redux 4.0.0 or higher